Use of cluster munitions in the Russian invasion of Ukraine

-Regulation and application
+Background

 Cluster munitions are explosive devices filled with smaller projectiles or submunitions.
 Such rockets or artillery shells usually explode while still in the air or on impact with a target, scattering submunitions in a radius of up to 400 meters.
 Shrapnel hits nearby buildings and people in range.
 The use of cluster munitions in civilian areas makes the attack indiscriminate, which violates the foundations of international humanitarian law.
 The use of such munitions has been criticized by human rights groups and a number of governments.

 Cluster munitions dropped too low can become lodged in trees or on soft ground.
 Of the 7 thousand charges fired by one rocket launcher, about 2% do not detonate.
 Such unexploded ordnance in the future pose a threat to civilians in the conflict zone, their detection and detonation are costly.
 A significant part of the submunitions also does not detonate on impact: according to various estimates, 20-40%.
 Therefore, the use of cluster munitions, even outside of populated areas, is of serious concern to the international community, as it is associated with a long-term indiscriminate danger.
 Projectiles can explode if picked up or moved by children, farmers, or other civilians.
 These risks sometimes persist for years until specialists find and properly dispose of such explosives.

 The Convention on Cluster Munitions, which entered into force in 2010, bans their use due to the potential danger to civilians.
 More than 120 countries have signed the pact, and, according to the Cluster Monitor Coalition, in more than twelve years of its existence, 36 states have destroyed almost 1.5 million cluster munitions containing about 178 million submunitions.
 However, 110 countries, including Russia and Ukraine, have not ratified the UN-backed treaty.
 Russia continues to produce cluster munitions and used at least two new types of them during the invasion (along with old stocks).
 As of August 2022, cluster munitions are not used anywhere except on the territory of Ukraine.